 At the same time, we believe that the costs we incur to retain customers and drive additional purchases of software are lower than our customer acquisition costs on a relative basis.
 Over time, we expect a large portion of our customers to renew their subscriptions and purchase additional subscriptions as they continue to build more applications and add more users to our platform.
+Over the last three completed fiscal years, we had an average subscription renewal rate of 95%.
+We calculate our subscription renewal rate by dividing (i) the subscription revenue from renewing customers in the current 12-month period that were customers during the entirety of the prior 12-month period, giving effect to price increases but excluding additional subscriptions for additional users, or upsells, by (ii) our subscription revenue from all customers in the corresponding prior 12-month period that were customers during the entirety of such prior 12-month period.
+For example, to obtain our subscription renewal rate for the 12-month period ended December 31, 2016, we identified the amount of subscription revenue in 2016 from customers that were our customers for all of 2015, and subtracted the amount of upsells to such customers in 2016.
+We then divided the balance of 2016 subscription revenue from such customers by all subscription revenue generated in 2015 from customers that were customers for the entirety of 2015.
+With respect to the average for our last three completed fiscal years, we calculated the average of the three applicable 12-month periods.
 We also expect the proportion of annual revenue from existing customers to grow relative to annual revenue from new customers.
 We believe this mix shift over time will have a positive impact on our operating margins, as we expect the percentage of revenue spent on sales and marketing to decline.